thegreatape/thegreata.pe-source/_posts/2015-05-31-extracting-testable-javascript-from-jquery-soup.markdown

 {% endraw %}
 {% endhighlight %}

+Let's refactor this code to get it under test.

 ### Make Your Code Instantiable In A Test Harness

 The minimum requirement for testable code is to be able to run the code itself inside a test harness.
-Our jQuery code above is a function that's executed once upon page load, making it inconvenient to test: how do we run it inside something like Jasmine or Mocha?
+Our jQuery code above is a function that's executed once upon page load: how do we run it inside something like Jasmine or Mocha?

 As a first step, we can extract the function's behavior wholesale to a new object that we can create in our tests.
 There's more decomposing of the behavior we could do, but the objective right now is just to it running inside a test harness.